Marisa C. Katz

 Activities & Involvement

-Marisa is a member of the National Association of Consumer Advocates (NACA), the National Employment Lawyers Association (NELA), the Federal Bar Association (FBA), and the Minnesota State Bar Association (MSBA).
+Marisa is a member of the National Association of Consumer Advocates (NACA), the Minnesota Chapter of the National Employment Lawyers Association (MN-NELA), and the Consumer Law Section of the Minnesota State Bar Association (MSBA).
+Marisa also contributes her time authoring amicus briefs on behalf of NACA and MN-NELA.

 Arnt, et al. v.
 Bank of America, N.A. (illegal notice under states’ secured transactions laws);